One reason for the hesitant use of AI: 68% of HR managers complain about a lack of AI know-how in companies – Image: Xpert.Digital

 📊 Current figures and facts

-A current survey by PINKTUM and the eLearning Journal paints an insightful picture: Although two thirds of companies in the DACH region already use artificial intelligence (AI) in their everyday work, confident use of this key technology has hardly been established yet.
-This discrepancy between usage and competence reveals significant untapped potential in personnel development.
+A recent survey by PINKTUM and the eLearning Journal paints a revealing picture: Although two-thirds of companies in the DACH region already use artificial intelligence (AI) in their daily work, a confident and competent approach to this key technology is still far from established.
+This discrepancy between usage and competence reveals considerable untapped potential in personnel development.

-The survey of around 400 human resources managers showed that operational personnel development lags behind the possibilities in terms of future viability with AI.
-AI is used only hesitantly in personnel development and there is hardly any training in how to use it.
-This could lead to competitive disadvantages in the long term, as AI skills are increasingly becoming a decisive factor for company success.
+A survey of approximately 400 HR managers revealed that corporate HR development lags behind its potential in terms of future-proofing with AI.
+AI is only being used hesitantly in HR development, and training in its use is scarce.
+This could lead to competitive disadvantages in the long term, as AI skills are increasingly becoming a crucial factor for business success.

-Alois Krtil, CTO of PINKTUM, emphasizes: “Skills in dealing with AI are an indicator of the future viability of the economy.
-We find that the uncertainty within organizations when dealing with artificial intelligence is slowing down profitable opportunities for their own employee development.”
-His statement underlines the need to break down existing barriers and enable employees to use AI effectively.
+Alois Krtil, CTO of PINKTUM, emphasizes: “Skills in dealing with AI are a key indicator of the future viability of the economy.
+We observe that uncertainty within organizations regarding the use of artificial intelligence is hindering profitable opportunities for employee development.”
+His statement underscores the need to dismantle existing barriers and empower employees to use AI effectively.

 A look at the survey results illustrates the current situation in personnel development:

-• Only 32% of companies use AI tools in HR development.
+- Only 32% of companies use AI tools in personnel development.

-• 34% plan to avoid using AI in personnel development in the future.
+- 34% plan to continue to refrain from using AI in personnel development.

-These figures show that despite the recognized potential of AI, there are significant obstacles.
-There are many reasons for the hesitant use of AI in personnel development:
+These figures show that despite the recognized potential of AI, significant obstacles remain.
+The reasons for the hesitant use of AI in personnel development are manifold:

 Many companies fear that the use of AI could lead to security gaps or that sensitive data is not adequately protected.